sirkbitt/MrFeed/README.md

 # Update 13/01/2021

 contacts.html has been replaced with contacts.php.
 It allows to contact the admin of MrFeed (e.g., claims or suggestions) through a local SMTP server (I use Mail Enable).
 Comments are inside the file.
-It contains PHP on top and a function at the bottom to check if all fields are correctly filled or not.
+It contains PHP on top and a JavaScript function at the bottom to check if all fields are correctly filled or not.
 That's not perfect, so if you have any pull please do it.

 Andrew